sergioissi/lambda-clean-versions/README.md

 # Clean Serverless versions

 Created with Aws CDK, this lambda will run every first day of the month to delete old lambda versions (keeping the last 10).
-This is necessary when deploying with Serverless framework because it creates a new version of your function every time you deploy.
+This is necessary when deploying with Serverless framework because it creates (by default but it can be disabled) a new version of your function every time you deploy.
+Please take a look at <a href="https://docs.aws.amazon.com/lambda/latest/dg/limits.html">
-Please take a look at <a href="https://docs.aws.amazon.com/lambda/latest/dg/limits.html">Lambda limits</a>
+Lambda limits</a>.

 ## Setup